 - Money back guarantee

-This is a comprehensive agreement for supply of goods on a sale or return basis, also known as a consignment sale basis.
+This is a comprehensive sale or return agreement for supply of goods on a sale or return basis, also known as a consignment sale basis.

-This agreement can be used where the retailer sells through a shop or at any other venue.
-For example, the venue could be a trade show, an office vending machine, or a pop-up railway station stall.
+This agreement can be used where the retailer sells through a shop or at any other venue, such as a trade show, an office vending machine, or a pop-up railway station stall.

 This agreement is not suitable as a concession agreement where the concession is staffed by the seller and/or a fixed space is managed by the seller.

-The agreement can cover a deal for multiple outlets.
-It could easily be edited for use with multiple individual shop owners or show managers.
+The contract can cover a deal for multiple outlets.
+The template could easily be edited for use with multiple individual shop owners or show managers.

-The document is comprehensive so as to be able to cover many different variations of deal.
+The contract is comprehensive so as to be able to cover many different variations of consignment deals.
 Alongside many small legal matters, it covers subjects including: